Streampunk/beamengine/doc/redisio.md

 The response is an array of media elements, either packets or frames.
 For large responses, the array can be _paged_ by starting at the optional `offset` (defaults to `0`) and limited to `limit` values (defaults to `10`).
 Set the  `metadataOnly` flag to true to return media elements without payloads included, otherwise set to `false` to include payloads (default `false`).
 If no media elements are found or an error occurs, an exception is thrown.

+### retrievePacket(nameOrKey, [stream_id], [pts])

+Retrieve metadata and payload data for a specific single packet, where `nameOrKey` is either a complete redis key or the name of a format.
+If the name of a format, a stream identifier (`stream_id`) and exact presentation time stamp (`pts`) must be provided.
+[As described previously](#redisioretrievestreamname-stream_id), the stream identifier may be an index, media type or `default`.

+If the packet is found and retrieval was a success, the result is a beam coder _packet_ with its data payload included.
+Otherwise, an exception is thrown.

+### retrievePacketMetadata(nameOrKey, [stream_id], [pts])

+Retrieve metadata for a specific single packet, where `nameOrKey` is either a complete redis key or the name of a format.
+If the name of a format, a stream identifier (`stream_id`) and exact presentation time stamp (`pts`) must be provided.
+[As described previously](#redisioretrievestreamname-stream_id), the stream identifier may be an index, media type or `default`.

+If the packet is found and retrieval was a success, the result is a beam coder _packet_ without its data payload included.
+Otherwise, an exception is thrown.

+Property `.buf_size` is set to the size of the related data payload.

+### retrievePacketData(nameOrKey, [stream_id], [pts])

+Retrieve payload data for a specific single packet, where `nameOrKey` is either a complete redis key or the name of a format.
+If the name of a format, a stream identifier (`stream_id`) and exact presentation time stamp (`pts`) must be provided.
+[As described previously](#redisioretrievestreamname-stream_id), the stream identifier may be an index, media type or `default`.

+If the packet is found and retrieval was a success, the result is a [Node.js `Buffer`](https://nodejs.org/api/buffer.html) containing the data payload of the packet.
+Otherwise, an exception is thrown.

+### retrieveFrame(nameOrKey, [stream_id], [pts])

+Retrieve metadata and payload data for a specific single frame, where `nameOrKey` is either a complete redis key or the name of a format.
+If the name of a format, a stream identifier (`stream_id`) and exact presentation time stamp (`pts`) must be provided.
+[As described previously](#redisioretrievestreamname-stream_id), the stream identifier may be an index, media type or `default`.

+If the frame is found and retrieval was a success, the result is a beam coder _frame_ with all of its data payloads included.
+Otherwise, an exception is thrown.

+### retrieveFrameMetadata(nameOrKey, [stream_id], [pts])

+Retrieve metadata for a specific single frame, where `nameOrKey` is either a complete redis key or the name of a format.
+If the name of a format, a stream identifier (`stream_id`) and exact presentation time stamp (`pts`) must be provided.
+[As described previously](#redisioretrievestreamname-stream_id), the stream identifier may be an index, media type or `default`.

+If the frame is found and retrieval was a success, the result is a beam coder _frame_ witout any of its data payloads included.
+Otherwise, an exception is thrown.

+Array-valued property `.buf-sizes` contains the sizes of the related data payloads.

+### retrieveFrameData(nameOrKey, [stream_id], [pts], [data_index])

+Retrieve payload data for a specific single frame, where `nameOrKey` is either a complete redis key or the name of a format.
+If the name of a format, a stream identifier (`stream_id`) and exact presentation time stamp (`pts`) must be provided.
+[As described previously](#redisioretrievestreamname-stream_id), the stream identifier may be an index, media type or `default`.
+Where provided, the `data_index` requests data for a specific data plane by zero-based numerical index, otherwise the data for all planes is retrieved and concatenated.

+If requesting data for a single plane, the result is a [Node.js `Buffer`](https://nodejs.org/api/buffer.html) containing the data payload of the single data plane in the frame.
+Otherwise, an exception is thrown.

+If requesting data for all the planes, the result is an array containing the `data` with [Node.js `Buffer`](https://nodejs.org/api/buffer.html) elements with the data for each plane.
+For example:

+    [ Buffer <0a 1c 7c ... >, Buffer <9f 32 00 ... >, ... ]

+If the frame does not exist or one of more of the data planes requested is not available, an exception is thrown.

 ### storeMedia(name, element, [stream_index])

 Store a single element of media including both its metadata and payload.
 The media `element` will be either created or replaced for format with the given `name`.

 If the media element is a beam coder _packet_, the stream will be identified from its `.stream_index` property.
 For beam coder _frames_, either the frame has an additional `.stream_index` property or the `stream_index` must be provided as an argument.
 In all cases, this must be a numerical stream index, not a name or a `default`.

+__TODO__ - consider allowing the use of media kind stream identifiers?

 Whether a _packet_ or _frame_, the presentation timestamp of the media element will be taken from the `pts` property.